-Directional Statements Lead Directional Statements Lead Z1.
-Foster innovation and creativity.
+Directional Statements Lead Directional Statements Lead Foster innovation and creativity.
 Corporate Administration F1.
 Advocate aggressively for a new relationship between The City and the Province, including a potential city charter and the reduction of our Council Z2.
 Raise the care and attention that Council and Administration pays to restraining expenditures and continually seeking efficiencies.
-Corporate Administration capacity reliance on the property tax.
-Inization Z3. performance measures and best practices information to improve service effectiveness and efficiency.
-Corporate Administration F2.
+Corporate Administration acity reliance on the property tax. organization Z3.
+Increase the use of benchmarking, performance measures and best practices information to improve service effectiveness and efficiency.
+Corporate Administration financial capacity F2.
 Advocate aggressively for a new relationship between The City and the Province, including a potential city charter and the reduction of our reliance on the property tax.
-Council ed orga Z4.
+Council Z4.
 Implement a program of ongoing in-depth service reviews using a zero-based review philosophy.
-Corporate Administration better financial cipline Z5.
-Corporate Administration effective and disciplined organization Z6.
-Corporate Services e to ensure ectiv Z7.
+Corporate Administration er fina disciplined Z5.
+Examine alternative mechanisms of service delivery, including the judicious use of technology.
+Corporate Administration re better and Z6.
+Maintain The City of Calgary as an employer of choice, focusing on employee career development and wellness throughout the organization.
+Corporate Services e to ensure effective Z7.
 Continue to ensure that citizens are satisfied with the quality of the services they receive.
-Corporate Administration game a more eff Z8.
-Council of the Z9. information they need and to participate in public hearings.
+Corporate Administration game more eff Z8.
+Review Council Committee structure and decision-making processes to enhance effectiveness.
+Council of the ھ Make it easier for the public to get the information they need and to participate in public hearings.
 Planning, Development & Assessment the rules Becoming Z10 .
 Increase transparency and accountability throughout the organization.
-Corporate Administration ging t Z11 .
+Corporate Administration ging t Z11. .
 Review corporate land and properties with a goal to optimize owned vs. leased; reduce surplus where appropriate.
-Corporate Services Changing Z12 .
+Corporate Services Changing Z12.
 Implement new ethical guidelines for members of Council, potentially including a real estate and lobbyist registry and a commitment to campaign finance reform.
 Council